 - Keep the focus on customers, not selling.
 Build trust and credibility with your prospects.
 Create content that fosters relationships.
 Remember: Blog posts aren't sales pages.

-- Be Helpful: Images, screenshots, and easy-to-follow steps make it simple to follow.
+- Be Helpful: Images, screenshots, videos and easy-to-follow steps make it simple to follow.

 - Crisp writing: Strong copywriting will improve engagement.